 No Performance Fee will be levied by the Management Company in relation to Class C shares.
-Frequency of the Net Asset Value calculation and Valuation Day

 The net asset value per share will be determined on a daily basis, as of each Business Day (and such other days as the Board of Directors may determine on a case-by-case basis or generally from time to time) (the "Valuation Day").